baneDD/iterm-zsh-config/README.md

 ### NERD FONTS INSTALLATION AND CONFIGURATION

+### GIT CONFIGURATION

+This script gives you a pair of powerful GIT tools to use in your arsenal:

+- It adds an alias (gitprune) that deletes any local GIT branches that have been deleted on origin.
+This runs ```git fetch --all -p``` to update from origin before deleting any dangling branches.
+- It enables GIT autocompletions.
+To install autocompletions use Homebrew: ```brew install bash-completion```

 ### POWERLEVEL9K INSTALLATION AND CONFIGURATION

 Copy the `.zshrc` file from this repository to your home repository `~`